ZhiGroup/DeepENDO/Readme.md

-# New phenotype discovery method by unsupervised deep representation learning empowers genetic association studies of Brain MRIs.
+# New phenotype discovery method by unsupervised deep representation learning empowers genetic association studies of brain imaging.
 ---
 This is the official repository accompanying the paper.